-Our mission is to help women veterans diagnosed with PTSD and women partnered with veterans with PTSD learn and practice skills that they can use to help themselves to reduce post-traumatic stress.
+Our mission is to help women veterans diagnosed with PTSD learn and practice skills that they can use to help themselves to reduce post-traumatic stress.
 These skills include:

 Learning basic meditation skills which can be applied in both silence and motion

 the Natural World

 Learning to use the natural world, art, and physical exercise as mediators of emotional challenges

 Journaling through writing and art